-Baker Scholars are expected to dedicate a significant amount of time to the program, meeting frequently throughout the school year.
-The Baker experience includes visiting multiple cities and meeting business leaders across a range of businesses and non-profit organizations.
-Each junior serves as a contributor to several committees, which are led by Trustees and one or two senior chairs.
-Committee responsibilities include: planning the Fall trip to a city proposed by current Scholars; planning the annual New York City trip; planning a day of visits to Washington, D.C. area businesses, organizations and institutions; and participating in new Scholar selection activities.
-The program also hosts guest speakers whom Scholars organize with the Trustees.
-It is through the committees that current Scholars have the opportunity to lead, develop friendships with fellow Scholars and Trustees, and contribute to the program while they are at Georgetown.
+Baker Scholars are expected to dedicate a significant amount of time to the Baker community and activities, meeting frequently throughout the school year.
+The Baker experience includes visiting multiple cities and meeting business leaders across a range of businesses and nonprofit organizations.
+Each Junior serves as a contributor to several committees, which are led by Trustees and one or two Senior chairs.
+Committee responsibilities include: planning the Fall trip to a city proposed by current Scholars; planning the annual New York City trip; planning a day of visits to Washington, D.C. area businesses, organizations, and institutions; and participating in new Scholar selection activities.
+The Program also hosts guest speaker events which Scholars organize with the Trustees.
+Through committees and other responsibilities, current Scholars have the opportunity to lead, develop friendships with fellow Scholars and Trustees, and contribute to the Program while they are at Georgetown.

-Community service is a fundamental part of the Baker Scholars Program and the students strive to exemplify the Jesuit ideal of men and women for others.
-This effort is entirely student-led and organized.
-Current students select and lead a series of D.C.-based community service initiatives in which all Baker Scholars takes part.
+Community service is a fundamental part of the Baker Scholars Program through which Scholars strive to exemplify the Jesuit ideal of men and women for others.
+This effort is entirely Scholar-led and organized.
+Current Scholars select and lead a series of D.C.-based community service initiatives in which all Baker Scholars take part.

 The Program provides financial assistance to those students who qualify and works in conjunction with the Office of Student and Financial Services regarding all financial aid decisions.
 Selection to the Program is made regardless of financial need.